cx-language/cx/docs/book/pointers.md

 # Pointers

-Pointers, written `T*`, are used to refer to other objects in memory.
+Pointers, written `T*` (where `T` is the pointed-to type), are used to refer to other objects in memory.

-C* pointers are more like C++ references than C/C++ pointers: every operation on a pointer operates on the pointed-to value, except reassignment.
-Reassigning a pointer changes what the pointer points to.
+C* pointers are mostly like C/C++ pointers, with the following differences:

-Additionally, C* pointers cannot be null by default.
+- They cannot be null by default.
-To create nullable pointers, the pointer type has to be marked as [nullable](nullable-types.html).
+  To create nullable pointers, they need to be marked as [nullable](nullable-types.html).
+- They don't support pointer arithmetic.
+For pointer arithmetic, array pointers have to be used, see below.
+- When passing a `T*` where a `T` is expected, the pointer is automatically dereferenced.
+- When passing a `T` value where a `T*` is expected, the address is automatically passed.

 To form a pointer, the `&` operator can be used.
 To dereference a pointer, the `*` operator can be used.

-Comparing pointers also compares to pointed-to objects.
-To compare the memory addresses, the reference equality operators `===` and `!==` can be used.
+Comparing pointers compares the stored memory addresses.
+To compare the pointed values, the pointers need to be dereferenced first.

 ```cs
 void main() {